K-Opoku/Project_1_ML_Zoomcamp/README.md

 ## 1. 🎯 Business Goal & Project Objective

 The most critical part of this project was defining a clear business objective.
+I assume a situation or a bussiness world where missing a fraud case is very expensive.
+Therefore my goal is to prioritise catching frauds to reduce cost as I also ensure minimising the flag of legitimate transaction.

 **Problem:** Financial fraud is highly imbalanced.
 Missing a single fraudulent transaction (a **False Negative**) is often far more costly than flagging a legitimate transaction for review (a **False Positive**).

 **Project Objective:** Prioritize **High Recall** to minimize missed fraud, while maintaining acceptable precision.